harrypm/cxadc-capture-server/README.md

 - GET `/start`: Start a capture.
 Returns a JSON with stats.
 Parameters:
   - `cxadc<number>`: Capture `/dev/cxadc<number>`
   - `lname=<device name>`: Use `<device name>` ALSA device for capture.
 Defaults to `hw:CARD=CXADCADCClockGe`
-  - `lformat=<format>`: Linear capture format.
+  - `lformat=<format>`: Baseband capture format.
 Defaults to device default.
-  - `lrate=<rate>`: Linear capture sample rate.
+  - `lrate=<rate>`: Baseband capture sample rate.
 Defaults to device default.
-    - `lchannels=<channels>`: Linear capture channels.
+    - `lchannels=<channels>`: Baseband capture channels.
 Defaults to device default.
 - GET `/cxadc`: Stream the data being captured from a CX card.
 Parameters:
   - `<number>`: Access the `<number>`th **captured** card (so if you capture `cxadc1` only, you can access it as 0, **not** 1)
-- GET `/linear`: Stream the data being captured from the ALSA device.
+- GET `/baseband`: Stream the data being captured from the ALSA device.
 - GET `/stats`: Capture statistics.
 - GET `/stop`: Stop the current capture.
 Reports back how many overflows happened.